akveo/nebular/docs/articles/auth/install.md

 ## Configure a strategy

-Now, let's configure the module by specifying available strategies, in our case we add `NbPasswordAuthStrategy`.
+Now, let's configure the module by specifying available strategies, in our case, we add `NbPasswordAuthStrategy`.
 To add a strategy we need to call static `setup` method to pass a list of options:

 ```ts